 If you’re allergic to eggplant or don’t like anything spicy, don’t grow eggplants and jalapenos.

-Grow something you want to eat — and something you’re excited to share with loved ones.
+Grow vegetables you want to eat — and something you’re excited to share with loved ones.

 4. Keep a drink on hand at all times.